-A Guide to The First Stage of Labor: Effacement and Dilation
+The First Stage of Labor - Including Effacement and Dilation - What To Expect

 The stages of labor and birth are part of an amazing and seemingly miraculous process.
-Though there are differences and beauty in all of the various ways that women arrive at motherhood, it is helpful to understand the typical process of how the body progresses through the stages of labor to ready itself for birth.
+Therefore, it is helpful to understand the typical process of how the body progresses through the stages of labor to ready itself for birth.

-Every pregnancy and labor and delivery is unique, including the length of time it takes to move from one stage to another.
-This ultimate guide to effacement and dilation will help you to understand the stages of labor and what is actually happening to the body during both early labor and active labor:
+Every pregnancy and labor and delivery is unique, including the length of time, it takes to move from one stage to another.
+To help you on your personal journey, we’ve created a guide to the first stage of labor that will help you to understand the stages of labor and what is happening to the body during both early labor and active labor:

 The Stages of Labor